-You will undertake a personalised, self-directed program of study which is concentrated your own choice of subject.
+You will also undertake a personalised, self-directed programme of study which is centred around your own choice of subject.
 Opportunities to explore and define potential creative pathways are provided.
 Throughout the course, you will be encouraged to formalise a personal approach to art and design, to develop as a confident, focused and resourceful design student.